 If you’re in the market for the ideal CRM, you will likely have Zoho and HubSpot come up in your list of prospects.
-At a glance, the two providers have almost similar features, with a significant difference in the pricing.
+At a glance, the two CRM providers have almost similar features, with a significant difference in pricing.
 However, choosing between the two will need you to have a more in-depth look at what they both have to offer.

 Sounds tasking, right?
-Well, I went to all the trouble, so you don’t have to.
+Well, I went through all the trouble, so you don’t have to.
 In this article, we review how the two compare against each other so you can make a more informed decision.

 Let’s dive right into it.